 - Emilia-Romagna – south of Lombardy and Veneto, this is a region of hidden gems and the foody region with Bologna as its center.
 There’s also the independent city state San Marino.

 - Tuscany – wine, rolling hills, and culture, Florence is no doubt the most famous of Tuscany’s city.

 Want to see everything?
-Here are some of the top cities to visit in Northern Italy in 2 weeks!
+Here are some of the top cities to visit if you have 2 weeks in Northern Italy!
 It’s a bit packed, so if you can, skip one or two based on preference to focus more on the others.
-If not, you should still be able to see the highlights
+If not, you should still be able to see the highlights:

 Venice – 3 days

-Here is an rough itinerary for you to follow:
+Here is a rough itinerary for you to follow: